mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.rst

 Performance Evaluation
 ----------------------

+    A more detailed description of the following arguments can be found :ref:`here<evaluation>`.

 One of the most important capabilities of the command line API is to train machine learning models and obtain an unbiased estimate of their predictive performance.
 For this purpose, the available data must be split into training and test data.
 The former is used to train models and the latter is used for evaluation afterwards, whereas the evaluation metrics depend on the type of predictions provided by a model.

 * ``--data-split`` (Default value = ``train-test``)